IBS, otherwise known as irritable bowel syndrome, affects at least 13.2 million people in the UK.

 Research suggests our microbiome may influence the level of zonulin.

 One study (2) found cells in the lining of the small intestine secreted zonulin when certain bacteria were present, which the researchers hypothesised might be a defence mechanism to try and flush out bacteria that should not be there.

 This could be the link between SIBO and leaky gut.

-Other factors which can lead to leaky gut include gluten grains, inflammation of the intestinal lining, parasitic infestations of the gut, medicines like aspirin and anti-inflammatories.
+Other factors which can lead to leaky gut include gluten grains, inflammation of the intestinal lining, parasitic infestations of the gut and medicines like aspirin and anti-inflammatories.

 Constipation can also lead to leaky gut, as the intestinal contents sit around for longer than they should, causing inflammation to your digestive lining.